xpack/web-jekyll/pages/dev-tools/arm-none-eabi-gcc/index.md

 - a convenient, uniform and portable install/uninstall/upgrade procedure;
-  the same procedure is used for all major platforms (Windows 64/32-bit, GNU/Linux 64/32-bit, macOS)
+  the same procedure is used for all major platforms (Windows 64/32-bit, GNU/Linux 64/32-bit, macOS);
-- a better integration with development environments like **GNU MCU Eclipse**
+- a convenient integration with Continuous Integration environments, like Travis;
-- a convenient integration with Continuous Integration environments, like Travis.
+- a better integration with development environments like **GNU MCU Eclipse**.

 All binaries are self-contained, they include all required libraries, and can be installed at any location.